OpenDDS/OpenDDS/docs/devguide/xtypes.rst

     DDS::Int32 disc_value;
     ret = data.get_int16_value(disc_val, XTypes::DISCRIMINATOR_ID);

 Using the value of the discriminator, user can decide which branch is activated and read its value in a similar way as reading a struct member.
 Reading a branch that is not activated returns ``DDS::RETCODE_PRECONDITION_NOT_MET``.

-At anytime, a DynamicData instance of a union represents a valid state of that union.
+At any time, a DynamicData instance of a union represents a valid state of that union.
 A special case is an empty DynamicData instance.
 In this case, the discriminator takes the default value of the discriminator type (the XTypes specification specifies the default value for each type).
 If that discriminator value selects a branch, the selected branch also takes the default value corresponding to its type.
 If it doesn't select a branch, the union contains only the discriminator.

 .. _xtypes--reading-collections-of-basic-types: